 Staffordshire Bull Terriers, or "Staffies" as they’re affectionately known, have been under the spotlight for a number of years - but not in a positive way.
 Sadly, because of their compact, muscular build they seem to appeal to the “wannabe tough” members of society.
-People who don’t know Staffies usually picture an aggressive dog at the end of a chain lead, being yanked back by a thuggish-looking teenager.
+People who don’t know Staffies usually picture an aggressive dog at the end of a dog chain lead, being yanked back by a thuggish-looking teenager.
 In reality, they’re some of the softest, sweetest dogs I’ve ever met.
-Every Staffy that I know and have owned would sooner lick you to death than bite!
+Every Staffy that chain dog lead I know and have owned would sooner lick you to death than bite!

 My first Staffy

 Ty was my first Staffy and the apple of my eye.
 He was abandoned and was very sensitive and nervous if he heard arguing or shouting.
 He would avoid conflict at all costs and would even run upstairs into his little “den” if the other dogs got a bit rowdy whilst playing.
 A lot of uneducated people picture Staffies as being dog haters and the ones who initiate fights but Ty was the complete opposite.
-He made me fall in love with the breed and gave the best cuddles imaginable!
+He made me fall in love with the dog breed and gave the best cuddles imaginable!
 My friends and family used to call him a little brick because he was so solid and pure muscle, yet small and very affectionate.

 An intelligent breed